MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/mediation-server.md

 > [!NOTE]
 > Media bypass will not interoperate with every PSTN gateway, IP-PBX, and SBC.
 Microsoft has tested a set of PSTN gateways and SBCs with certified partners and has done some testing with Cisco IP-PBXs.
 Media bypass is supported only with products and versions listed at [Unified Communications Open Interoperability Program - Lync Server](https://go.microsoft.com/fwlink/p/?LinkId=268730).

 If branch site resiliency is required, a Survivable Branch Appliance or combination of a Front End Server, a Mediation Server, and a gateway must be deployed at the branch site.
 (The assumption with branch site resiliency is that presence and conferencing are not resilient at the site.)
-For guidance on branch site planning for voice, see [Plan for Enterprise Voice resiliency in Skype for Business Server 2015](enterprise-voice-resiliency.md).
+For guidance on branch site planning for voice, see [Plan for Enterprise Voice resiliency in Skype for Business Server](enterprise-voice-resiliency.md).

 For interactions with an IP-PBX, if the IP-PBX does not correctly support early media interactions with multiple early dialogs and RFC 3960 interactions, there can be clipping of the first few words of the greeting for incoming calls from the IP-PBX to Skype for Business endpoints.
 This issue can be more severe if a Mediation Server at a central site is routing calls for an IP-PBX where the route terminates at a branch site, because more time is needed for signaling to complete.
 If you experience this behavior, deploying a Mediation Server at the branch site is the only way to reduce clipping of the first few words.